 “All of the libraries are lovable,” she said.
 “They are just without a doubt beautiful … in a wide form of styles.”

-Other homes profiled in the e-book include the Library of Congress, the Philadelphia Free Library, the Geisel Library at University of California San Diego, the Boston Athenaeum, the George Peabody Library in Baltimore, and the Portsmouth Public Library in Virginia.
+Other homes profiled in the e-book include the Library of Congress, the Philadelphia Free Library, the Geisel Library at the University of California San Diego, the Boston Athenaeum, the George Peabody Library in Baltimore, and the Portsmouth Public Library in Virginia.